cilium/cilium/design-cfps/CFP-YYYY-MM-DD-template.md

 ## **Motivation**

 _Provide the motivation for the feature.
 Also provide any context required to understand the motivation.
-The motivation should justify any potential impact_
+The motivation should justify any potential impact._

 ## **Goals**

-* _List goals that this CFP achieves_
+* _List goals that this CFP achieves._

 ## **Non-Goals**

-* _List aspects which are specifically out of context for this CFP_
+* _List aspects which are specifically out of context for this CFP._

 ## **Proposal**

 ### Overview

-_Provide a high-level overview of the design aspect of the proposal_
+_Provide a high-level overview of the design aspects of the proposal._

 ### Section 1